 In November 2018, UniSA's Research Degrees Committee endorsed :

-These changes will come into effect for candidates commencing in 2019.
+These changes will come into effect for students commencing in 2019.

 Why is UniSA requiring an ORCiD be created?

 ORCiD is used internationally by the research community, a unique 16 digit number that you can use throughout your career, to ensure that your research outputs (publications) are correctly attributed to you and not another researcher who has the same name.
-As part of your PhD, you may publish your findings and be required to enter your ORCiD when submitting your publication to a journal publisher system, and is also being included in other parts of the research lifecycle, such as applying for research grants.
+ORCiD identifiers are increasingly being required by funding bodies and publishers as a way to identify researchers submitting papers or applying for grants.

 Some frequently asked questions are listed here: